QilinPTA/Qilin/README.md

 $ cd artifact
 $ python3 run.py antlr ci -print
 ```
 The above command will analyse `antlr` with a context-insensitive pointer analysis with some metrics being displayed on the screen.
-We will optimise the `run.py` script to make its help info more user-friendly.
+We plan to optimise the `run.py` script to make its help info more user-friendly.

 ## Documentation